curlylab/curlylab.github.io/_posts/2018-06-02-nighttime-skin-care-routine.md

 ![Nightime routine products](/public/img/2018-06-02-nighttime-skin-care-routineB.jpg)

-Well, I know it might sound like a lengthy process, but I complete all these steps in less than 3 minutes 😝 How is your skin care routine?
+Well, I know it might sound like a lengthy process, but I complete all these steps in less than 3 minutes 😝How is your skin care routine?
 Are you also a "let's get it done" kinda person or do you like to take the time to pamper your skin?
 Let me know all your tips on how to improve our nighttime routines? - Ni